hengbl/HDB-Resale-Price-Prediction/README.md

 </ol>
 <hr>

-<a>However, we also recognized that there are still room for improvements in our project:</a>
+<strong>However, we also recognized that there are still room for improvements in our project:</strong>
 <ol>
 <li>Since our dataset include a wide range of years from 2012 to 2021, we did not consider that some of the amenities such as MRT station and malls may not be built there yet hence there could be inaccuracies in our data leading to bias and noise.
 Moving forward, we can just collect more datapoints for one particular year alone which will allow us to filter out the amenitites that have been built there at the point of the resale</li>